Teoscar Hernández Preview, Player Props: Mariners vs. Astros

 - Hernandez is hitting .263 with 29 doubles, two triples, 26 home runs and 38 walks.

-- Hernandez has had at least one RBI in 36.1% of his games this season (56 of 155), with more than one RBI 26 times (16.8%).
-He has also accounted for three or more of his team's runs in six contests.
+- Hernandez has had an RBI in 57 games this year (36.5%), including 26 multi-RBI outings (16.7%).
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 59 of 155 games this season, and more than once 8 times.
+- In 37.8% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (5.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.